 Italy is an amazing country.
 The food, the people, and the culture.
 It pretty much has it all.
 I have traveled all over Italy, and love every part of that county.
-There is so much to see and do.
-You could spend months just traveling around and checking everything out.
-The better spots are the hidden gem in Italy.
+There are so many hidden gems in Italy, that most tourists miss.

-Hidden gems are great because since they are off the radar you tend to save money.
-Not only do you save money, but you also don’t have to deal with the crowds.
+Off-the-beaten-path places are great because they are off the radar and you tend to save money by staying in them.
+Not only do you save money, but you also don’t have to deal with crowds.

-There is plenty of wine tours to do while you are here, it is also a quick drive to Pisa, where you can see the famous leaning tower of Pisa.
+There are plenty of wine tours to do while you are here.
+It is also a quick drive to Pisa, where you can see the famous leaning tower of Pisa.

-Trust me when I say this that Pisa is the perfect place to make a quick pit stop and take a picture by the tower, but you won’t want to spend too much time there.
+Trust me when I say that Pisa is the perfect place to make a quick pit stop while on your road trip through Tuscany, take a picture by the tower, and move on.
+There is not much to see there.

 2. San Remo